Slx-hub/tinfb4se/projectFiles/Alter Path.md

 ## 2.1 Basic Flow

-From the editor screen the user can click on buttons and on Tiles:
+From the editor screen the user can click on buttons and on tiles:

-Case 1: "Save" Button is clicked
+Case 1: "Save" button is clicked

 - User is moved to the level save screen

-Case 2: "Back" Button is clicked
+Case 2: "Back" button is clicked

 - User is moved to the Display level selection Screen

-Case 3: "Add" Button is clicked
+Case 3: "Add" button is clicked

 - additive Mode for the editor screen is activated

-Case 4: "Remove" Button is clicked
+Case 4: "Remove" button is clicked

 - additive Mode for the editor screen is deactivated

-Case 5: Tile is Clicked
+Case 5: tile is Clicked

     Case 5.1 additive mode is activated